SciCompMod/memilio/cpp/tests/README.md

 It will generate a html report inside the `coverage` directory.

-- EPI_TEST_COVERAGE: compile libraries and unit tests for coverage analysis, only available in Debug builds, ON or OFF, default OFF.
+- MEMILIO_TEST_COVERAGE: compile libraries and unit tests for coverage analysis, only available in Debug builds, ON or OFF, default OFF.